Backpropagation-Free Test-Time Adaptation for Lightweight EEG-Based Brain-Computer Interfaces: Backpropagation-Free Transformations for Test-Time Adaptation

 Due to distributional shifts between the source and target domains (e.g., across subjects or sessions), model performance may degrade at test time.
 TTA addresses this degradation by refining predictions during online inference.
-At each time step $t$, TTA aims to improve the prediction $\hat{y}_t$ based on $\{\mathbf{x}_t, \hat{y}_t, g, h\}$.
+At each time step $t$, TTA aims to improve the prediction $\hat{y}_t$ using only $\{\mathbf{x}_t, \hat{y}_t, g, h\}$, i.e., the current test input $\mathbf{x}_t$, its initial prediction $\hat{y}_t=h(g(\mathbf{x}_t))$, and the frozen source-trained feature extractor $g$ and task head $h$, without access to the training data, ground-truth labels, or gradients.